Fine art

 One definition of fine art is "a visual art considered to have been created primarily for aesthetic and intellectual purposes and judged for its beauty and meaningfulness, specifically, painting, sculpture, drawing, watercolor, graphics, and architecture."
 In that sense, there are conceptual differences between the fine arts and the decorative arts or applied arts (these two terms covering largely the same media).
 As far as the consumer of the art was concerned, the perception of aesthetic qualities required a refined judgment usually referred to as having good taste, which differentiated fine art from popular art and entertainment.

-The word "fine" does not so much denote the quality of the artwork in question, but the purity of the discipline according to traditional Western European canons.
+The word "fine" does not so much denote the quality of the artwork in question, but the purity of the discipline according to traditional European canons.
 Except in the case of architecture, where a practical utility was accepted, this definition originally excluded the "useful" applied or decorative arts, and the products of what were regarded as crafts.
-In contemporary practice, these distinctions and restrictions have become essentially meaningless, as the concept or intention of the artist is given primacy, regardless of the means through which this is expressed.
+In contemporary practice, these distinctions and restrictions have become essentially meaningless, as the concept or intention of the artist is given primacy, regardless of the means through which it is expressed.

 The term is typically only used for Western art from the Renaissance onwards, although similar genre distinctions can apply to the art of other cultures, especially those of East Asia.
 The set of "fine arts" are sometimes also called the "major arts", with "minor arts" equating to the decorative arts.
 This would typically be for medieval and ancient art.